How to Winterize Your RV & the Best RV Accessories for the Job

 Connect Anti-freeze to Your RV’s Water System

-Now, it’s time for the second part of winterizing your RV’s water system: adding RV anti-freeze.
-Always be sure to use RV-specific anti-freeze and never use automotive anti-freeze in your RV’s water system.
+Now, it’s time for the second part of winterizing your RV’s water system: Adding RV anti-freeze.
+Always be sure to use RV-specific anti-freeze, and never use automotive anti-freeze in your RV’s water system.

 If you have a water filter, remove it and install a filter bypass kit.
 This will prevent the anti-freeze from ruining the filter.
 You’ll also want to bypass the water heater so you don’t waste gallons of anti-freeze (the anti-freeze will fill the water heater tank before it goes through your lines).
 If your RV doesn’t have a water heater bypass kit, you can purchase one from your local parts store.